FTC7314Git/SummerChallenge2017/docs/OnBoarding_SoftwareDeveloper.md

 1) Install the most recent version of [Android Studio] (https://developer.android.com/studio/index.html)  This will be used to write the code for our robot.

-2) Install [SourceTree](https://www.sourcetreeapp.com/) This will be used to get the team’s most recent software code robot.
+2) Install [SourceTree](https://www.sourcetreeapp.com/) This will be used to get the team’s most recent software code for the robot.
 Updating of the software code will also be done with this program.